andybyers21/notes.ajb.app/index.md

 See the note that has the but about tunnels and curves for more on about these notes.

-## C# Study Notes

-A place to store my notes on C# as I learn the syntax, saved in .cs format with multiple comments.

-- If you happen to stumble across these note please be aware that they are written based on a Mac developer environment.
+- If you happen to stumble across my notes on learning to code please be aware that they are written on a Mac developer environment.